Criminal Threats Charges in California

 It is important to note that it is not necessary that there be an immediate ability to carry out the threat nor that the defendant actually intend to carry out the threat.
 A person may be guilty of criminal threats simply by making the threat if the victim reasonably believes the defendant will carry out the threat.

-3. What are the penalties for criminal threats?
+3. What are the penalties for making a criminal threat?

 Criminal threats is a “wobbler” offense in California.
 As such, the prosecutor can choose whether to file a criminal threats charge as a misdemeanor or a felony offense.
 A misdemeanor is a mid-level crime, while a felony is the most serious level offense in California.